Plotting Shapefiles on a Basemap in Python: endangered species habitat

 Southern California Steelhead Trout distinct population segment map with watershed landmarks

-I was lucky enough to conduct field work with these migratory fish in 2020-2021 through the California Department of Fish and Wildlife and the Pacific States Marine Fisheries Committee.
-I grew to appreciate their vital role in ecosystem processes and the culture of indigenous people who have interacted with them for centuries.
-This fish is currently in the process of being listed as a California endangered species starting in December of 2021, which will hopefully expand critical habitat range, increase monitoring of the populations, and help enforce illegal fishing and pollution regulation in their habitat.
-We can check out the steelhead’s critical habitat range before and after 2021 to see how it expands over time and space.
+I was lucky enough to conduct field work with these migratory fish with the Pacific States Marine Fisheries Committee.
+I grew to appreciate their role in ecosystem processes and the culture of indigenous people.
+This fish has been on the federal endangered species list for years, but was just recently listed as a California endangered species in 2024.
+This will hopefully expand critical habitat range, increase monitoring of the populations, and help enforce illegal fishing and pollution regulation in their habitat.
+We can check out the steelhead’s critical habitat range before and after 2024 to see how it expands over time and space.

 Southern California Steelhead Trout with an invasive crayfish in a Southern California freshwater stream